elephantscale/es-training-new/secure-coding/slides/Secure-Design.md

 - Means software systems and products are designed from inception through retirement to be secure
 - Security is a fundamental part design and operations, not added on later
-- The design process is also secure - not susceptible to exploits
+- The design process must be secure - not susceptible to being subverted
-- Application of the core engineering practice of _secure by design_
+- Software development implementation of the core engineering practice _secure by design_
-- Based on the standard engineering lifecycle or workflow
+- Built into the standard engineering lifecycle or product development workflow
 - Used in all forms of engineering, not just software engineering

 ---